What are English Vowels? The Full Answer, with Examples, Audio and Pronunciation Tips

 A pronunciation maze is a worksheet filled with words.
-To complete the sheet, you have to get from a word on top to a word on the bottom, by finding words with the same vowel sounds.
+To complete the sheet, you have to start with a word on top and finish with a word on the bottom—finding words with the same vowel sounds.

-You can find many other mazes online by searching Google or Google image for “pronunciation maze.”
+You can find many other mazes online by searching for “pronunciation maze.”

-What you can learn: Vowels change their sound based on where they are in the word and the letters that surround them.
-Doing a pronunciation maze makes you aware of vowel sounds, and helps you hear the difference between “bit” and “beat,” for example.
+What you can learn: Doing a pronunciation maze makes you aware of vowel sounds and helps you hear the difference between bit and beat, for example.

-If you pay close attention, you can begin to notice some patterns—like that words with the letters “ea” in the middle usually make a similar sound (but not always!).
-That means the next time you see a word that has the letters “ea,” you might be able to pronounce it correctly without even knowing what it means.
+If you pay close attention, you can begin to notice some patterns—like that words with the letters EA in the middle usually make a similar sound (but not always!).

 2. Shadow Reading

-On the first time, just watch silently.
-On the second time, say the words along with the clip.
+Watch the clip twice.
+The first time, just watch silently.
+The second time, say the words along with the clip.
 Try to match the pronunciation, intonation (the rise and fall of the voice) and speed of the audio.
-This exercise is called “shadow reading.”
+This exercise is called shadow reading.

 What you can learn: Speaking fluently is not just about knowing the right words and grammar.
 It’s about knowing how to say them, too.
-Speaking with the clip will help you practice speaking faster without pausing, and pronounce words correctly.
+Speaking with the clip will help you practice speaking faster without pausing and still pronouncing words correctly.